stamparm/maltrail/sensor/docs/INSTALL.md

 it actually uses, skips the check entirely for `-r` replay, and prints the exact `setcap` line if it is missing. `DISABLE_CHECK_SUDO true` still skips the check.

-`maltrail-sensor.service` runs as an unprivileged `maltrail` user with exactly those two ambient capabilities, `NoNewPrivileges=yes`, and the usual systemd hardening — so a parser bug in a packet-facing process cannot become root on the host.
+`packaging/systemd/maltrail-sensor.service` runs as an unprivileged `maltrail` user with exactly those two ambient capabilities, `NoNewPrivileges=yes`, and the usual systemd hardening — so a parser bug in a packet-facing process cannot become root on the host.